c20mp/DataAnalyzerProject/README.md

 You will have a few weeks to do data analysis, then present it to me in class.
 At that time, the rest of the class and myself will give you pointers on your code.
 Then you have until the final class period to show me the improvements.

 ## Setup
 1. Clone this project.
-(In Eclipse, Control-click anywhere in the Package Explorer > Import... > Git > Projects from git > paste this URI https://github.com/kjergens/DataAnalyzerProject.git > click Next until Finish)
+(In Eclipse, Control-click anywhere in the Package Explorer > Import... > Git > Projects from git > Clone URI > paste this URI https://github.com/kjergens/DataAnalyzerProject.git > click Next until Finish)

 ## Suggested Workflow
 1. Peruse the dataset.
 Ask yourself a specific question that can be answered by analyzing the data.